Huberdeau leads Panthers over Penguins, 4-2

 Patric Hornqvist and Teddy Blueger scored for Pittsburgh.
 Matt Murray made 18 saves.

-The Panthers have won two of their past three games.
 After winning five in a row, the Penguins lost their second straight game.

+“That game could either way.
+It didn’t go our way tonight, but we’re playing hard,” coach Mike Sullivan said.

 Leading 2-1, Huberdeau stretched the Panthers lead to 3-1 when he deflected a shot from Anton Stralman with 6:18 left in the third.

-The Penguins closed to 3-2 on Hornqvist’s goal.with 5:35 left, but Vatrano’s empty-net goal with 1:03 left made the score 4-2.
+The Penguins closed to 3-2 on Hornqvist’s goal with 5:35 left, but Vatrano’s empty-net goal with 1:03 left made the score 4-2.

+“It was a big game to win,” Panthers coach Joel Quenneville said. “(Bobrovsky) came back with a really solid win for us, and we didn’t give up too much.”

 Malgin put the Panthers ahead 2-1 when he took a pass from Huberdeau to the side of the crease and poked the puck into the near side with 2:00 left in the second.